 Sean, it's nice to be on your show.

-And one of the things that that I saw him on talk with the Prime Minister Israel on the uh Middle East plant, and my my mind raced back to the time that you interviewed Netanyahu, and he said that the problem with the American voter is that we think in four-year cycles.
+And one of the things that I saw him on talk with the Prime Minister Israel on the Middle East plant, and my mind raced back to the time that you interviewed Netanyahu.

-And and I thought that was very impactful for me.
+And that was very impactful for me.

-I mean, I'm basically semi-retired and really don't care about the jobs report, but but my children and my grandchildren would.
+I mean, I'm basically semi-retired and really don't care about the jobs report, but my children and my grandchildren would.

-Uh for a while, the lone voice of moral clarity on the world stage and has taken a lot of heat for it.
+I've always said that Prime Minister Netanyahu is a Churchillian figure, for a while, the lone voice of moral clarity on the world stage and has taken a lot of heat for it.

-I think that the presidency of I don't think the presidency will ever be the same.
+But to answer your question, I think that the presidency of I don't think the presidency will ever be the same.

 I think what we're watching is historic.